Cefdinir

 Diet & Lifestyle Advise

-• Take probiotics after completing the full course of CEFDINIR to restore some healthy bacteria in the intestines that may have been killed.
-Taking probiotics after antibiotic treatment can reduce the risk of antibiotic-associated diarrhea.
+- Take probiotics after completing the entire course of Cefdinir to restore some healthy bacteria in the intestines that may have been killed.
+Taking probiotics after antibiotic treatment can reduce the risk of antibiotic-associated diarrhoea.

-• Certain fermented foods like cheese, yogurt, kombucha, sauerkraut, and kimchi can help to restore the good bacteria of the intestine.
+- Certain fermented foods like cheese, yoghurt, kombucha, sauerkraut, and kimchi can help to restore the good bacteria of the intestine.

-• Include fiber-rich foods, as they can be easily digested by your gut bacteria, which helps stimulate their growth.
-Thus, fiber-rich foods may help restore healthy gut bacteria after a course of antibiotics.
+- Include fibre-rich foods, which can be easily digested by your gut bacteria and help stimulate their growth.
+Thus, fibre-rich foods may help restore healthy gut bacteria after a course of antibiotics.
 Whole grains such as brown rice and whole-grain bread should be included in your diet.

 Special Advise

-If you are about to undergo any blood or urine tests, inform your doctor that you are taking CEFDINIR as it may interfere with urine test (for sugar) and Coomb’s test (blood test).
+- If you are about to undergo any blood or urine tests, inform your doctor that you are taking Cefdinir as it may interfere with the urine test (for sugar) and Coomb’s test (for blood test).

 Patients Concern